Goldribbon soapfish

 The goldribbon soapfish (Aulacocephalus temminckii), also known as the goldribbon cod, blue and gold soapfish, gold ribbon grouper or goldstripe groper, is a species of marine ray-finned fish, related to the groupers and included in the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
 It is found in the Indo-Pacific region.

 Description

 The goldribbon soapfish is a deep blue coloured grouper which has a bold yellow stripe which runs from the stripe through the eye and along the back to the base of the caudal fin.
 The dorsal fin contains 9 spines and 12 soft rays while the anal fin has 3 spines and 9 soft rays.
 This species attains a maximum standard length of 40 cm.

 Distribution

 The goldribbon soapfish has a wide, disjunct Indo-Pacific distribution.
 It occurs in the northern Red Sea, off northern South Africa and southern Mozambique, the Comoros, Réunion and Mauritius in the western Indian Ocean.
+It has also been recorded from the Maldives.
 In the Western Pacific Ocean it is found as far north as the Ryukyu Islands of southern Japan, off Korea, Taiwan and southern China.
 It has been recorded off Thailand and in the Philippines.
 It also occurs off Australia and New Zealand, Norfolk Island and in French Polynesia.